Igorantivirus/Igorantivirus/README.md

 <h1>Hi there, I'm Igorantivirus 👋</h1>

-<p>I'm an enthusiastic C++ developer and a first-year student majoring in Software Engineering.
+<p>I'm an enthusiastic C++ developer and a second-year student majoring in Software Engineering.
 My coding journey began in 2022.
 The main language is Russian.</p>

 <h2>🛠️ Skills & Technologies</h2>